musetronstar/tagd/README.md

 ##### DELETE Grammar:

-A DELETE statement has the same grammar as a PUT statement, except that it cannot have a super relation.
+A DELETE statement has the same grammar as a PUT statement, except that it cannot have a sub relation.

 #### QUERY Statement